-Prerequisite: Admission to Upper Division or consent of instructor.
+Prerequisite: NURN 4024 and admission to Upper Division or consent of instructor.
 This practicum course enables the RN-BSN student to integrate the skills and insights gained from this program in a population or group-based application.
 This capstone course demonstrates the cognitive and affective growth achieved while in the RN-BSN Completion Program.